huangdihd/dlfetch/README.md

 You can download it at [here](https://www.google.com/chrome) If you don't know the administrator password, please contact IT for help.
 ### 2. Install dlfetch
-You can install it with a command `curl -fsSL https://raw.githubusercontent.com/huangdihd/dlfetch/master/install.sh | zsh`
+You can install it with a command `zsh <(curl -fsSL https://raw.githubusercontent.com/huangdihd/dlfetch/master/install.sh)`
 ### 3. Enjoy it!
 Use command `dlfetch` to fetch your data anywhere!